AG500/Metaheuristic-project/README.md

   Genetic Algorithm:
 To keep at least the best individual of the last generation we have to chose use a numerous population, and a probability of mutation and of crossovers inferior to 1.
 But we have to keep a good number of computation.
 After several tests i used these parameters : population : 10 000; mutation : 0.975; Crossover: 0.975.
 So, we can expect to have about 6 individuals with the same characteristics as their parents.
 The type of tournament here is a Binary Tournament (only the 2 best individuals are selected) which is enought.
 The mutation used is "SwapMutation" which permutate 2 cities at each iterations.

-The global optimum has been found (fitness of 6 656) Results are :
+The global optimum has been found according to Univ of Waterloo website (fitness of 6 656) Results are :
               fitness : 6 656;   time : 525 sec ; iterations : 3 900 000
               Solution: 8, 11, 10, 18, 17, 16, 15, 12, 14, 19, 22, 25, 24, 21, 23, 27, 26, 30, 35, 33, 32, 37, 36, 34, 31, 29, 28, 20, 13, 9, 0, 1, 3, 2, 4, 5, 6, 7.